New Advent

 45. But they, too, who would forbid the city to strangers cannot have our approval.
 They would expel them at the very time when they ought to help, and separate them from the trade of their common parent.
 They would refuse them a share in the produce meant for all, and avert the intercourse that has already begun; and they are unwilling, in a time of necessity, to give those with whom they have enjoyed their rights in common, a share in what they themselves have.
 Beasts do not drive out beasts, yet man shuts out man.
 Wild beasts and animals consider food which the earth supplies to be common to all.
 They all give assistance to those like themselves; and man, who ought to think nothing human foreign to himself, fights against his own.

 46. How much better did he act who, having already reached an advanced age, when the city was suffering from famine, and, as is common in such cases, the people demanded that strangers should be forbidden the city, having the office of the prefectship of the city, which is higher than the rest, called together the officials and richer men, and demanded that they should take counsel for the public welfare.
 He said that it was as cruel a thing for the strangers to be expelled as for one man to be cast off by another, and to be refused food when dying.
 We do not allow our dogs to come to our table and leave them unfed, yet we shut out a man.
 How unprofitable, again, it is for the world that so many people perish, whom some deadly plague carries off.
 How unprofitable for their city that so large a number should perish, who were wont to be helpful either in paying contributions or in carrying on business.
 Another's hunger is profitable to no man, nor to put off the day of help as long as possible and to do nothing to check the want.
-Nay more, when so many of the cultivators of the soil are gone, when so many labourers are dying, the corn supplies will fail for the future.
+Nay more, when so many of the cultivators of the soil are gone, when so many labourers are dying, the grain supplies will fail for the future.
 Shall we then expel those who are wont to supply us with food, are we unwilling to feed in a time of need those who have fed us all along?
 How great is the assistance which they supply even at this time.
 Not by bread alone does man live.
-Deuteronomy 8:3 They are even our own family; many of them even are our own kindred.
-Let us make some return for what we have received.

 47. But perhaps we fear that want may increase.
 First of all, I answer, mercy never fails, but always finds means of help.
-Next, let us make up for the corn supplies which are to be granted to them, by a subscription.
+Next, let us make up for the grain supplies which are to be granted to them, by a subscription.
 Let us put that right with our gold.
 And, again, must we not buy other cultivators of the soil if we lose these?
 How much cheaper is it to feed than to buy a working-man.
 Where, too, can one obtain, where find a man to take the place of the former?
 And suppose one finds him, do not forget that, with an ignorant man used to different ways, one may fill up the place in point of numbers, but not as regards the work to be done.

 48. Why need I say more?
-When the money was supplied corn was brought in.
+When the money was supplied grain was brought in.
 So the city's abundance was not diminished, and yet assistance was given to the strangers.
 What praise this act won that holy man from God!
 What glory among men!
 He, indeed, had won an honoured name, who, pointing to the people of a whole province, could truly say to the emperor: All these I have preserved for you; these live owing to the kindness of the senate; these your council has snatched from death!

 50. How wretched this is, how useless!
 For how can that be expedient which is not seemly.
 Of what great supplies from her corporations has Rome at times been deprived, yet she could not dismiss them and yet escape a famine, while waiting for a favourable breeze, and the provisions in the hoped-for ships.